Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-10-gt-ga-notes-dp.md

     j = i + width
     for l in range(i,j):
       """
-      This l is the split, so, so you consider
+      This l is the split, suppose i = 0, j = 5
       0|1234, 01|234, 012|34, 0123|4 which is considering
       all combinations
       """